MathysWaelter/holbertonschool-simple_shell/README.md

 # Simple Shell

+This project, is our end-of-term project, carried out in groups of two, and we had to do it in just 15 days, we put into practice all our knowledge of the C language and the unix script ✅

+## Description

 Shell is a UNIX term for the interactive user interface with an operating system.
 The shell is the layer of programming 🕹

-## Description

 It collects information from you and runs programs based on that information.
 When a program finishes running, it displays the output of that program.